- Location Eden Apartment

 The timber now remains against its natural state, accentuating the material’s capabilities.
 The light embodies one delicate gesture that is simple yet exciting.

-The project which will house the pendant light is situated directly opposite of the Perry Lakes reserve in Floreat, consisting of 80 hectares of beautiful, dense parkland.
+Hillam Architect’s project Eden Apartments, which will house the pendant light, is situated directly opposite of the Perry Lakes reserve in Floreat, consisting of 80 hectares of beautiful, dense parkland.
 When visiting Perry Lakes Reserve you can observe the towering trees, seemingly unyielding, swaying and exhibiting gentle movements from the wind.